0xTacoTruck/cyfrin-foundry-upgradable-smart-contracts/Notes.md

 We can also see the 'value' variable is completely wrong too and should be zero because we didnt send any Ether in our transaction!

-This is why proxies present such risks and why we must ensure and confirm over and over again that we do not have mismatching storage slots and that we only ever append storage slots in upgradable contracts!
+This is why proxies present such risks and why we must ensure and confirm over and over again that we do not have mismatching storage slots and that we only ever append storage slots in upgradeable contracts!

-## Overview of the EIP-1967
+## Overview of the EIP-1967 / ERC-1967

 EIP-1967 led to ERC-1967: Proxy Storage Slots.